catppuccin/nix/CONTRIBUTING.md

 When you're done, make sure to add your new file to the list in `modules/<module>/all-modules.nix`

-Package can be auto-generated from our our upstream sources to use in modules.
+Packages can be auto-generated from our upstream sources to use in modules.
 This allows us to easily access, build, and auto-update all themes reliably across systems.
 You can add a new port to this collection using a script in the `pkgs/` folder